Existence, uniqueness, and universality of global dynamics for the fractional hyperbolic $\Phi^4_3$-model: Introduction

 \subsection{Fractional hyperbolic $\Phi^4_3$-model}

-In this subsection, we consider the dynamical problem for the (formal) fractional hyperbolic $\Phi^4_3$-model \eqref{SNLW0} and making Theorem \ref{THM:GWP0} more precise.
-By considering the Langevin equation for the Gibbs measure $\rhoo = \rho \otimes \mu_0$ constructed in \eqref{Gibbs2}, we formally obtain the following cubic SdfNLW (or the fractional hyperbolic $\Phi^4_3$-model):
+In this subsection, we consider the dynamical problem for the (formal) fractional hyperbolic $\Phi^4_3$-model \eqref{SNLW0}.
+More precisely, we study the process $u$ in \eqref{SNLW0} as a limit of $u_N$ satisfying the following frequency truncated cubic SdfNLW for $N \in \N$: